robinp7720/Blue-Stats-Minecraft/README.md

 Missing features
 =====================
-Admin interface
+Admin interface'''
-Loggin with minecraft (Maybe)
+Loggin with minecraft (Maybe)'''
-Graphs api
+Graphs api'''
-Graphs
+Graphs'''
-Server query and ping
+Server query and ping'''
-ID based player instead of uuid based player (Makes it easier to use more then one plugin on per player stats)
+ID based player instead of uuid based player (Makes it easier to use more then one plugin on per player stats)'''